 As project pilot on the B-52 launch aircraft, Fullerton was involved in tests to develop a new F-111 crew module recovery system, and air launching the commercially developed Pegasus space vehicle.
 He also served as project pilot on the NASA/Convair 990 aircraft modified as a Landing Systems Research Aircraft to test space shuttle landing gear components.
 Additionally, Fullerton was project pilot on F-18 Systems Research Aircraft, a test-bed to develop new flight control actuators, fiber optic control systems, and other advanced aircraft technology.
 Fullerton was next the project pilot on the Propulsion Controlled Aircraft program.
 During this assignment he successfully landed an F-15 with all control surfaces fixed, using only engine thrust modulation for control.

-Other projects for which he has flown include the C-140 JetStar Laminar Flow Control; F-111 Mission Adaptive Wing; F-14 Variable Sweep Flow Transition; Space Shuttle drag chute and F-111 crew module parachute tests with the B-52; X-29 vortex flow control; and the F-18 Systems Research Aircraft.
+Other projects that he worked on include the C-140 JetStar Laminar Flow Control; F-111 Mission Adaptive Wing; F-14 Variable Sweep Flow Transition; Space Shuttle drag chute and F-111 crew module parachute tests with the B-52; X-29 vortex flow control; and the F-18 Systems Research Aircraft.

-Charles Fullerton has piloted nearly all the research and support aircraft flown at the Dryden facility and currently flies the T-38, F-18, F-15, B-52, the NASA/Conair 990, 747 Shuttle Carrier Aircraft, and the DC-8.
-With over 15,000 hours of flying time, Fullerton has piloted 135 different types of aircraft.
+Charles Fullerton flew nearly all the research and support aircraft flown at the Dryden facility and currently flies the T-38, F-18, F-15, B-52, the NASA/Conair 990, 747 Shuttle Carrier Aircraft, and the DC-8.
+With over 15,000 hours of flying time, Fullerton piloted 135 different types of aircraft.